 The Wildlife Society: Since 1937, TWS has become “an international network of over 11,000 leaders in wildlife science, management and conservation who are dedicated to excellence in wildlife stewardship.”
 Grounded in the wildlife management science begun by Aldo Leopold in the 1930s, its work has since spread broadly.
 Dan Varland first joined in 1993, and—with five conferences attended (one national and four state)—was recognized in 2015 with the Washington State Chapter’s Special Achievement Award.
 The award reads, “Recognized for career devotion to collaborative conservation of raptors through research, monitoring, and public involvement.”

 Our five menu options—Marking Techniques, Surveying & Banding, Scavenger Monitoring, Turkey Vulture Tracking, and Motus Tracking—define Coastal Raptors’ wider work in greater detail.
-With its global range and world class beaches and birds, we suggest you read each one.
+With its global range and world class beaches and birds, we suggest you read them all.
 Enjoy.